V&E Export Controls and Economic Sanctions E-communication, August 15, 2011

 Although ITAR § 126.18 clearly relaxes certain licensing requirements relating to dual national and third-country national employees, the compliance challenges associated with the exemption need to be carefully considered by both U.S. and foreign parties.

 Vinson & Elkins is available to assist clients in implementing the compliance requirements associated with this new exemption.
-Please contact Vinson & Elkins lawyers Kathleen Little, David Johnson, or Suzanne Reifman for more information.
+Please contact Vinson & Elkins lawyers Kathleen Little or David Johnson for more information.
 Visit our website to learn more about V&E’s Export Controls and Economic Sanctions practice, or e-mail one of the practice contacts.